Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I'd rather have people here that are willing to cross thousands of miles with just the clothes on their back because they really want to be here.
 And we've seen our GDP has crashed into the negative.

-All these farm jobs that you guys all say, oh, I'm going to go, they took our job, they're empty, why is no one taking them?
+All these farm jobs that you guys all say, oh, I'm going to go, they took our job.
+They're empty.

 What do y'all, what's going on?
 Okay, Adam, do you agree?